nathankellenicki/node-poweredup/ABOUT.md

 ### Compatibility

-While most Powered Up and Boost components are compatible, there is limited backwards compatibility with between newer components and the WeDo 2.0 Smart Hub.
+While most LPF2 components and Hubs are compatible with each other, there are exceptions.
+There is limited backwards compatibility between newer components and the WeDo 2.0 Smart Hub.
 However WeDo 2.0 components are fully forwards compatible with newer Hubs.

 |                                 |  Type  | WeDo 2.0 Smart Hub | Boost Move Hub | Powered Up Hub |
 | ------------------------------- | ------ | ------------------ | -------------- | -------------- |